Bat Boy: The Musical: Background

 The musical differs in a few of its plot details from the Weekly World News portrayal of Bat Boy.
 In the musical, Bat Boy learns to speak from his adoptive family, yearns for acceptance and tries to join society, only to face hatred and violence from a town that fears him and jealous rage from his foster father.

 The book deals with serious themes (such as hypocrisy, acceptance, forgiveness, racism, revenge and scapegoating) but often punctures the most serious moments with slapstick, surrealism, camp-horror and irony.
 The show also contains religious themes with biblical allusions, such as the quoting of Psalm 23 and Genesis 9:4 in scene 9.
 Act II begins with a religious revival tent meeting featuring a faith healer.

 The score was written to be played by a five-piece band of guitar, two keyboards, bass and drums, but the original cast album (RCA Records) contains seven extra instruments (cello, flute, clarinet, oboe, French horn, trumpet, trombone).
 The music covers many styles, from rock to rap to horror-movie film score and opera.
 The musical was written to be performed by a cast of 10, with six men and four women playing all the roles.

+The 2025 City Center production had a cast of 17 with three offstage swings, and a band of 12.